 \section{Abstract}

-We develop in this article a penalized likelihood method to estimate sparse Bayesian networks from categorical data.
-The structure of a Bayesian network is represented by a directed acyclic graph (DAG).
-We model the conditional distribution of a node given its parents by the multi-logit regression and estimate the structure of a DAG via maximizing a regularized likelihood.
-The adaptive group Lasso penalty is employed to encourage sparsity by selecting grouped dummy variables encoding the level of a factor.
-We develop a blockwise coordinate descent algorithm to solve the penalized likelihood problem subject to the acyclicity constraint of a DAG.
-When intervention data are available, our method may construct a causal network, in which a directed edge represents a causal relation.
-We apply our method to various simulated networks and a real biological network.
-The results show that our method is very competitive, compared to other existing methods, in DAG estimation from both interventional and high-dimensional observational data.
-We also establish consistency in parameter and structure estimation for our method when the number of nodes is fixed.
+Bayesian networks, with structure given by a directed acyclic graph (DAG), are a popular class of graphical models.
+However, learning Bayesian networks from discrete or categorical data is particularly challenging, due to the large parameter space and the difficulty in searching for a sparse structure.
+In this article, we develop a maximum penalized likelihood method to tackle this problem.
+Instead of the commonly used multinomial distribution, we model the conditional distribution of a node given its parents by multi-logit regression, in which an edge is parameterized by a set of coefficient vectors with dummy variables encoding the levels of a node.
+To obtain a sparse DAG, a group norm penalty is employed, and a blockwise coordinate descent algorithm is developed to maximize the penalized likelihood subject to the acyclicity constraint of a DAG.
+When interventional data are available, our method constructs a causal network, in which a directed edge represents a causal relation.
+We apply our method to various simulated and real data sets.
+The results show that our method is very competitive, compared to many existing methods, in DAG estimation from both interventional and high-dimensional observational data.